MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Information Security.md

 # Case Study: Small Businesses in Danger

-- The case study emphasizes the importance of implementing basic [[security]] controls in small businesses, such as regular updates to anti-virus software and backing up data.
+- The case study emphasizes the importance of implementing basic [[security]] controls in small businesses, such as regular updates to anti-virus software and backing up [[data]].
-- It stresses the critical need for robust backup plans and procedures to safeguard against data loss, which can be time-consuming and costly to recover.
+- It stresses the critical need for robust backup plans and procedures to safeguard against [[data]] loss, which can be time-consuming and costly to recover.